Are You Facing Any of These Modern Data Challenges? AWS Can Help

 Top 5 Modern Data Challenges

-Before we proceed towards discussing the challenges, understand that first you must choose the right AWS database for your requirements.
+Before we proceed towards discussing the big data challenges, understand that first you must choose the right AWS database for your requirements.
 By doing so, you will nip a lot of data issues in the bud.

 #1 Data quality